MiniGameWorlds/MiniGameWorld/resources/devWiki/log.md

 # TODO
+- Support Script can use java plugin
+- Register to maven repo
 - Set team glowing color (glowing is only visibled to team members)
 - Add minigame `view` feature
 - Make MiniGame template pluing and upload to github organization